MarkBennett/chromecaster/README.md

 You can also use the `broadcast()` and `send()` methods of the `customMessageBus` to send messages back to the sender apps.

+Building the Sender App
+====

+You connect the sender app to the Chromecast receiver app using the Google Cast Chrome Sender API to create and manage a Chromecast session.
+To begin, you need to include this API in your sender app:

+    <script type="text/javascript" src="https://www.gstatic.com/cv/js/sender/v1/cast_sender.js"></script>

+Once connected you need to wait for the API to complete loading, then initialize the Chromecast with a session request and configuration.

+    // Wait for the API to complete loading window['__onGCastApiAvailable'] = function(loaded, errorInfo) {
+        if (loaded) {
+          initializeCastApi();
+        } else {
+          log(errorInfo);
+        }
+    }

+    function initializeCastApi() {
+        var sessionRequest = new chrome.cast.SessionRequest(APPLICATION_ID);
+        var autoJoinPolicy = chrome.cast.AutoJoinPolicy.ORIGIN_SCOPED;
+        var apiConfig = new chrome.cast.ApiConfig(sessionRequest,
+            sessionListener,
+            receiverListener,
+            autoJoinPolicy);
+        chrome.cast.initialize(apiConfig, onInitSuccess, onError);
+    }

+We have now initialized the Chromecast API and wired up the event listeners which will get triggered later once we connect with the receiver and Chromecast session.
+We haven't actually tried to connect to the Chromecast yet, or join a session with a receiver app.

+At this point two things can happen: we can start a new session, or else the sender app can autojoin with a receiver app session already running.

+If we've set the `autoJoinPolicy` to ORIGIN_SCOPED, and there's an existing session we can join then our `sessionListener` will be triggered with a reference to the existing session, and the `receiverListener` will be invoked with a reference to the Chromecast already in use.
+We can then start sending and receiving messages with the existing receiver app already loaded on the Chromecast.
+It's important to note that this can all happen without the user needing to interact with the Chromecast UI.

+Otherwise, if we're not joining an existing session, we're going to need to request a new one be created.

+    chrome.cast.requestSession(sessionListener, onLaunchError);

+Calling this will kick off the Chromecast UI and allow the user to select the Chromecast they'd like to use.
+Then the selected Chromecast will launch the receiver app, create a new session and invoke your `sessionListener`.
+If anything goes wrong, or the user cancels or dismisses the Chromecast UI, then the onLaunchError will be invoked with details.
+It's useful to note that the `sessionListener` registered with this callback, and the one registered when you configured the Chromecast API use the same method signature and are re-used in most apps I've seen.

+Regardless of how it was triggered, at this point your `sessionListener` should have been invoked with a reference to a Chromecast session.
+This is what a typical session listener looks like:

+    var session;

+    function sessionListener(e) {
+        // Save a reference to the session we can use later session = e;

+        if (session !== undefined) {
+            // We have a session, let's do something with it! sendMessage("Hello from the sender!");
+        }
+    }

 Troubleshooting
 ===